Meet the Leaders

 After becoming a mom in 2009, she would stumble through a thick fog of Postpartum Anxiety, Depression & OCD without telling a single soul.
 The catalyst for her involvement in perinatal mental health can be pinpointed to one pivotal moment, while listening to a podcast.
 A friend (& fellow leader Sam) recounted her transition to motherhood, including a debilitating battle with Perinatal Mood & Anxiety Disorders (PMADs).
 Dani was completely empowered by hearing someone speak their truth.
 While Sam's story was different than Dani's, she certainly could sympathize with the words her friend spoke.
 She discovered that there is strength in processing trauma and empowerment in sharing stories.
 If Sam's story could help her feel brave and less alone, then surely Dani’s story could help others as well.

-Outside of this important work, Dani is married to her college sweetheart and is mom to 3 rambunctious kids (ages 12, 10 & 6).
+Outside of this important work, Dani is mom to 3 rambunctious kids.
 If she’s not therapeutically weeding her garden, you’ll find her trail-running, hitting the slopes at Mt.
 Baker, daydreaming about future travels & sampling the tasty food-truck and microbrew scene at her home in Bellingham.

 Interested in supporting The Village Circle